Simre1/hero/README.md

-# hex
+# Hex

-Haskell ECS using sparse sets
+A fast implementation of an ECS in Haskell using sparse sets.